STATUS: Anti-relationship recognition constitutional amendment

 - Human Rights Campaign is the United States' largest civil rights organization working to achieve lesbian, gay, bisexual and transgender (LGBT) equality.

-NUMBER OF SAME-SEX COUPLES: According to The Williams Institute's analysis of the 2010 U.S. Census, 4,009 same-sex couples are living in Idaho, representing 3.6 same-sex couples per 1,000 households.
+NUMBER OF SAME-SEX COUPLES: According to The Williams Institute's analysis of the 2010 U.S. Census, 4,009 same-sex couples are living in Kansas, representing 3.6 same-sex couples per 1,000 households.

 Blog Posts Related to Kansas